Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Experimental and Observational Constraints on Strangeness Enhancement

 Finally, assuming that neither LHCb nor FASER observes any strangeness enhancement (at 2.5\% and 2\% precision, respectively), Fig.~\ref{fig:combined_constraint} shows the combined excluded region (blue hatching) at $5\sigma$.
-In this combined scenario, nearly all of the parameter space that is within the $\pm 1\sigma$ range of the PAO muon result can be ruled out.
+In this combined scenario, nearly all parameter space within the $\pm 1\sigma$ range of the PAO muon result can be ruled out.
 Only scenarios with very high $x_{\text{lab}}^{\text{thr}}$ ($> 2\times 10^{-1}$) remain allowed.
 These correspond to cases where the enhancement manifests only for extremely high-$x_{\text{lab}}$ secondaries, requiring a larger $\zeta$ value at the highest energies to still produce the Auger-observed muon excess.
-For instance, the remaining region corresponds to $\zeta > 0.25$ at $10^{10}$~GeV for $E_{\text{start}} = 10^{4}$~GeV (left panel of Fig.~\ref{fig:combined_constraint}) or $\zeta > 0.4$ at $10^{10}$~GeV for $E_{\text{start}} = 10^{6}$~GeV (right panel).
+For instance, the remaining region corresponds to $\zeta > 0.4$ at $10^{10}$~GeV.
 We also find that achieving a $\zeta$ precision of 2.5\% at LHCb would require measuring the $K/\pi$ ratio to better than $10.8\%$, while achieving a $\zeta$ precision below 2\% at FASER would require better than $8.4\%$ precision.